ashleemboyer/ashleemboyer/posts/2021/01/nextjs-firebase-blog-01.md

 <iframe width="100%" height="350" src="https://www.youtube-nocookie.com/embed/DQU0rcHce1c" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Since we won't have an interface for creating new posts until after Part 2 of this series, we need to add some test data to our database.
 Firebase makes it easy to import data from a JSON file.
-That's how we're going to add our test data. _There's a video after these steps that visually walk though how to do this._
+That's how we're going to add our test data. _There's a video after these steps that visually walks though how to do this._

 1. Wherever you store code on your machine, create a new folder for this project.
 I'm calling mine `nextjs-firebase-blog`.
 2. Add a file to it called `data.json`.